 - Spraying fixatives on the back of collagraph plates to seal them can involve risk of inhalation of the solvent-containing spray mist.

-- Sanding collagraph plates which have been treated with acrylic modeling compounds or similar materials can involve inhalation of irritating dusts.
+- When sanding collagraph plates treated with acrylic modeling compounds or similar materials you risk inhalation of irritating dusts.

 Precautions: